VilmaTuresson/gallery-ture/README.md

 # Ture Gallery
 This website is a collection of pictures that I have taken over the last couple of years.
 This gallery will be updated in the same manner as a blog and will hopefully be a platform for other photographers to publish their beginners work!
+Live link to the site [Ture Gallery](https://vilmaturesson.github.io/gallery-ture/)
 ![responsive-pic](https://user-images.githubusercontent.com/89077706/142040253-8854f9b5-a4ed-468b-a79c-ba7d3f9a872c.png)